 You can use the plus or minus symbol to adjust the amount or tap on the middle to show the keypad to enter more specific amounts.
 You’ll also need to select if you’d like to send or request the amount chosen.

-Once you tap Request or Send, the amount will populate in the text field and you’ll have a couple chances to confirm it before sending.
+Once you tap Request or Send, the amount will populate in the text field and you’ll have a couple of chances to confirm it before sending.

-Particularly when sending money with Apple Pay Cash for the first time (or when you are low on your balance), double check the payment method is correct.
+Particularly when sending money with Apple Pay Cash for the first time (or when you are low on your balance), double-check the payment method is correct.
 Your debit card should automatically default to be the Apple Pay Cash payment method, even if your primary Apple Pay method is a credit card.

 Tap on the blue arrow next to your payment method to change cards.
 If you have funds Apple Pay Cash funds available, the payment method will show up as Apple Pay Cash Balance.

-On the iPhone X a double click of the Side button will process the payment with Face ID authentication, while Touch ID will be used for other iPhones and iPads.
+On the iPhone X a double-click of the Side button will process the payment with Face ID authentication, while Touch ID will be used for other iPhones and iPads.

 Just like any iMessage, sending Apple Pay Cash will be confirmed with a Delivered status below it.
 You can tap on the Apple Pay Cash message to see your transaction history and even request a statement, as shown above.